Kennedy Capital Management Inc. Buys Shares of 38,298 Ducommun Incorporated (NYSE:DCO)

 Kennedy Capital Management Inc. bought a new stake in Ducommun Incorporated (NYSE:DCO) during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor bought 38,298 shares of the aerospace company’s stock, valued at approximately $2,090,000.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-FMR LLC acquired a new position in Ducommun in the second quarter valued at about $33,000.
-US Bancorp DE lifted its position in Ducommun by 29.1% in the second quarter.
-US Bancorp DE now owns 1,931 shares of the aerospace company’s stock valued at $106,000 after buying an additional 435 shares during the last quarter.
+A number of other hedge funds and other institutional investors also recently bought and sold shares of the business.
+FMR LLC acquired a new stake in shares of Ducommun during the second quarter worth about $33,000.
+US Bancorp DE lifted its position in shares of Ducommun by 29.1% during the second quarter.
+US Bancorp DE now owns 1,931 shares of the aerospace company’s stock worth $106,000 after purchasing an additional 435 shares in the last quarter.
 Price T Rowe Associates Inc. MD acquired a new stake in shares of Ducommun during the first quarter worth about $218,000.
 UBS Group AG lifted its position in shares of Ducommun by 127.5% during the first quarter.
 UBS Group AG now owns 6,287 shares of the aerospace company’s stock worth $377,000 after purchasing an additional 3,523 shares in the last quarter.
-Finally, The Manufacturers Life Insurance Company lifted its position in shares of Ducommun by 5.6% during the second quarter.
-The Manufacturers Life Insurance Company now owns 6,524 shares of the aerospace company’s stock worth $356,000 after purchasing an additional 346 shares in the last quarter.
+Finally, The Manufacturers Life Insurance Company increased its stake in shares of Ducommun by 5.6% during the second quarter.
+The Manufacturers Life Insurance Company now owns 6,524 shares of the aerospace company’s stock worth $356,000 after buying an additional 346 shares during the period.
 82.11% of the stock is currently owned by institutional investors.

-DCO has been the topic of several research reports.
-Royal Bank of Canada initiated coverage on shares of Ducommun in a research report on Thursday, October 21st.
-They set an “outperform” rating and a $62.00 price target on the stock.
-Zacks Investment Research cut shares of Ducommun from a “buy” rating to a “hold” rating in a research report on Tuesday, October 12th.
-One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and an average price target of $64.20.
+Several equities analysts have commented on DCO shares.
+Royal Bank of Canada assumed coverage on shares of Ducommun in a research note on Thursday, October 21st.
+They issued an “outperform” rating and a $62.00 price target on the stock.
+Zacks Investment Research downgraded Ducommun from a “buy” rating to a “hold” rating in a report on Tuesday, October 12th.
+One research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of $64.20.

-Ducommun (NYSE:DCO) last issued its quarterly earnings results on Thursday, August 12th.
-The aerospace company reported $0.74 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.65 by $0.09.
+Ducommun (NYSE:DCO) last released its earnings results on Thursday, August 12th.
+The aerospace company reported $0.74 EPS for the quarter, beating analysts’ consensus estimates of $0.65 by $0.09.
+The company had revenue of $160.19 million during the quarter, compared to the consensus estimate of $159.52 million.
 Ducommun had a return on equity of 10.56% and a net margin of 5.00%.
-The firm had revenue of $160.19 million during the quarter, compared to the consensus estimate of $159.52 million.
-Analysts anticipate that Ducommun Incorporated will post 2.87 earnings per share for the current fiscal year.
+Sell-side analysts predict that Ducommun Incorporated will post 2.87 EPS for the current year.

+In other news, VP Rose F. Rogers sold 2,500 shares of Ducommun stock in a transaction on Friday, September 10th.
+The stock was sold at an average price of $50.72, for a total transaction of $126,800.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 10.00% of the company’s stock.

 About Ducommun